 SI Type of Acquisition Time [min.]
-Notes ACS ACQ 3.5 Used to position a target behind the HRC coronagraphic spot.
-For faint targets, add 2 times the acquisition exposure time.
-COS ACQ/IMAGE 7 Acquisition in NUV integrated light (recommended).
-Total time required is $7\min + 2x$ exposure time if this is first exposure in visit, otherwise $2\min + 2x$ exptime.
-[Scheduling updates presently in development will ensure that $2\min + 2x$ exptime will apply in all cases.]
-COS ACQ/SEARCH, ACQ/PEAKXD, ACQ/PEAKD 15 Precision acquisition in dispersed light in either NUV or FUV.
-NICMOS ACQ 3 Used to position a target behind the NIC2 coronagraphic hole.
+Notes COS ACQ/IMAGE 3 Typical acquisition in NUV integrated light (recommended).
+Total time required is 2 min. + (2 x exposure time) COS ACQ/SEARCH, ACQ/PEAKXD, ACQ/PEAKD 15 Typical p recision acquisition in dispersed light (for targets with either NUV or FUV).
+Total time required for full sequence is ~ 10 min. plus (15 x exposure time) NICMOS ACQ 3 Used to position a target behind the NIC2 coronagraphic hole.
 STIS ACQ 6 Used for STIS spectroscopy or coronagraphy.
-For faint targets $(V > 20)$, add 4 times the acquisition exposure time determined by the Target Acquisition ETC. STIS ACQ/PEAK 6 Used for STIS spectroscopic observations in apertures $<=0.1$ " in size, or for any STIS spectroscopic observation that requires the highest possible absolution precision in the zeropoint of the wavelength scale.
+For faint targets $(V > 20)$, add 4 times the acquisition exposure time determined by the Target Acquisition ETC. STIS ACQ/PEAK 6 Used for STIS spectroscopic observations in apertures \leq 0.1" in size, or for any STIS spectroscopic observation that requires the highest possible absolution precision in the zeropoint of the wavelength scale.
 This type of target acquisition always follows an ACQ.
 For faint targets (V > 20),add 4 times the acquisition exposure time determined by the Target Acquisition ETC. Any Interactive 30 Used for real-time interactions with the telescope in very exceptional circumstances.